 It’s not like I was ever told I couldn’t find my birth mom, but since I knew my role (indebted adoptee and family dumpster.
 Hate something about yourself?
-Give it to me!), and was given a way to think about being adopted, and to talk about being adopted that kept me from knowing how I felt about being adopted, setting out to find my birth mom, wasn’t something I seriously considered.
+Toss it to me!), and was given a way to think about being adopted, and to talk about being adopted that kept me from knowing how I felt about being adopted, setting out to find my birth mom, wasn’t something I seriously considered.
 Most adoptees I knew at the time were raised with a similar ideological framework: “Your birth mom couldn’t take care of you, so she loved you enough to give you away” or “Other parents are stuck with their children, but we picked you so we’re luckier than them”.
 It clearly wasn’t an era known for it’s psychological awareness, but I believe the heart behind those messages was good: You were loved not rejected.
 You were chosen, not an accident.
 Then there was me.
 My messages, while similar on the surface, were more like “Lucky you!
 We picked you!
-But never forget that you’re damaged goods and our perfection is all that can fix you.
+But never forget that you’re damaged goods and our perfection is all that can save you.
 In return for this salvation, you will supply our ego until the day you die and do everything we dictate without question or we’ll disown your thankless, broken, disrespectful, mentally ill ass.
 If it weren’t for us, you’d be ‘nothing but a druggie in a ditch’, anyway.
 So remember that, darling.
 Ok?“.
-I had the added bonus of being told that adopting 5 kids was the initial plan, but having me made them not want any more—and that adoptees who looked for their birth parents were “Intrusive” and “selfish”.
+I had the added bonus of being told that they initially wanted to adopt 5 kids, but having me made them not want any more.
+And that adoptees who looked for their birth parents were “Selfish” and “Intrusive”.

 We KNEW it Baby Bird.
 We KNEW it.